 - By being cautious and spending money only when necessary for the well-being of the goats and thus the business, we stay “in the black” and have some money left after the bills are paid.

-- We sell neutered male kids and any physically-flawed female kids as market kids (for slaughter,) and those kids should grow on pasture – without expensive purchased concentrates or grain – to reach the highly-desired 60 pound liveweight by late Fall/early Winter when prices paid for such kids reach annual highs, as shown in this graph, updated as of August 12, 2018:
+- We sell neutered male kids and any (rare!) physically-flawed female kids as market kids, for slaughter.
+Smoke Ridge goats’ kids should grow on pasture – without expensive purchased concentrates or grain – to reach the highly-desired 60 pound liveweight by late Fall/early Winter when prices rise to annual highs.
+The long-seen “low in the summer, high in the winter” sale price is shown in the graph above, but is softening as demand continues to outstrip supply.

 How do we select which goats you will receive?